Patient safety: Teamwork and communication

 During complex situations, health professionals must communicate clearly and effectively.
-There are several techniques, tools, and strategies used to improve communication.
+There are several techniques, tools, and used to improve communication.
 Any team should have a clear purpose, and each member should be aware of their role and be involved accordingly.
 To increase the quality of communication between people involved, regular feedback should be provided.
 Strategies such as briefings allow the team to be set on their purpose and ensure that members not only share the goal but also the process they will follow to achieve it.
 Briefings reduce interruptions, prevent delays, and build stronger relationships, resulting in a strong patient safety environment.

 Debriefing is another useful strategy.
 Healthcare providers meet to discuss a situation, record what they learned, and discuss how it might be better handled.
 Closed loop communication is another important technique used to ensure that the message that was sent is received and interpreted by the receiver.
 SBAR is a structured system designed to help team members communicate about the patient in the most convenient form possible.
 Communication between healthcare professionals not only helps achieve the best results for the patient but also prevents any unseen incidents.